 One recording that remains unheard in the King vaults is Buck Floyd‘s “The U-2 Flight” – recorded in Cincinnati on October 17, 1960 in response to the major international incident that had taken place five months earlier on May 1st.
 There are no images of Floyd’s lone King 45 [“I’m Gonna Show You All Someday” b/w “No Love for Me“] on the web.
 The attached photo is of Ernest Burgess “Buck” Floyd of Carrollton, Kentucky (in Carroll County), born April 1, 1933.
 Could this Korean War veteran be the same Buck Floyd, who once recorded at the King Studios?
 Buck Floyd’s King 45 — recorded with Kenny Sowder & the Grand River Boys — was reviewed in Billboard‘s Jan 9, 1961 issue [B-side: “Heartfelt vocalizing by Floyd on moving weeper”] and rated “three stars” (i.e., “good sales potential”).
 Obituary for Ernest ‘Buck’ Floyd.

 If you need sanctified sounds for your Sunday morning, consider giving this 1960 King album by the Bible Way Church of God — Let the Church Roll On — a spin.
 Billboard‘s review from the Dec 26, 1960 edition:

-Besides Petula Clark, King would serve as US distributor for other leased EMI recordings, such as 1961’s “spy” guitar number with a “popcorn” beat “The Swinging Gypsies” by Tony Osbourne — selected by Billboard as a Special Merit Single for the week of Oct.
+Besides Petula Clark, King served as US distributor for other leased EMI recordings, such as 1961’s “spy” guitar number with a “popcorn” beat “The Swinging Gypsies” by Tony Osbourne, selected by Billboard as a Special Merit Single for the week of Oct.
 23, 1961.
-Says the reviewer:
+Says the reviewer —

 “A listenable instrumental featuring a hoked up piano sound against a big ork backing.
 The side is set in a breezy rock tempo.
 Could win spins.”